yugr/rust-slides/features/pros/niche/README.md

 - Benchmark some big/performance critical project w/o niche opts (check Rss, cache, wall time)
   * Be sure to check with and without `-Z reference-niches`
+- Check if structs with bool fields are optimized to bitfields